Summary

 Preserve Queer History.
 Fuel Cultural Power.
 Make Change Real.

-Badge Of Pride advances LGBTQ+ history as public knowledge, public culture and public power.
-In just three years, we’ve grown from a grassroots idea into an impactful nonprofit in the cultural fabric of North Texas and beyond—activating a nationally significant archive of 10,000+ artifacts and welcoming thousands into spaces where Queer history is visible, accessible and alive in the present.
+Badge Of Pride advances LGBTQ+ history as public knowledge, public culture, and public power.
+In just three years, we've grown from a grassroots idea into a nationally recognized force in North Texas's cultural fabric, activating a collection of 10,000+ artifacts and welcoming thousands into spaces where Queer history is visible, accessible, and alive in the present.

-In 2025, our landmark exhibition Badge Of Pride: From Silence…To Celebration!—the largest artifact-centered LGBTQ+ history exhibition ever presented in Texas—earned a 2025 Silver Anthem Award and brought more than 3,000 visitors into the galleries at the Irving Archives & Museum.
+Our landmark exhibition Badge Of PRide: From Silence to Celebration! — the largest artifact-centered LGBTQ+ history exhibition ever presented in Texas — drew more than 3,000 visitors to the Irving Archives & Museum.
 Free admission.
 Gender-inclusive Spanish translation.
-Public programs.
-Partnerships with local, national and global organizations.
-People came for the history, but stayed for the connection, the context and the sense of belonging.
+Deep community partnerships.
+People came for the history.
+They stayed for the connection, the context, and the sense that their lives belong in the record.

 Why It Matters

-When you give to Badge Of Pride, you help protect irreplaceable artifacts, capture voices that have never been recorded, and bring Queer history into the spaces where it’s urgently needed.
-You are fueling visibility, education, and cultural understanding at a moment when all three are under threat.
+When you give to Badge Of Pride, you help protect irreplaceable artifacts, capture voices that have never been recorded, and bring Queer history into the spaces where it's urgently needed.
+You are fueling visibility, education, and cultural understanding at a moment when all three are under direct attack.

-Our programs turn memory into momentum.
-From statewide oral-history work in Deep in the Heart to our new performance series CORRESPONDENCE: Letters of Queer Resistance, Love & Revolution, we partner with artists, writers, historians, elders, and young people to animate the past and speak to the present.
+Our programs don't preserve the past for its own sake.
+They put it to work.
+From statewide oral history work in Deep in the Heart to our performance series CORRESPONDENCE: Letters of Queer Resistance, Love & Revolution, we partner with artists, writers, historians, elders, and young people to animate history and speak directly to the present.

-We design projects at the intersection of art, activism, and historical truth—projects that move people, provoke dialogue, and expand cultural understanding.
+We design at the intersection of art, activism, and historical truth, creating work that moves people, provokes dialogue, and expands what the cultural record can hold.

-Badge Of Pride’s work centers the full breadth of LGBTQ+ experience—across race, gender identity, disability, class, age, and geography.
-We prioritize the stories of Black, Brown, Indigenous, trans, nonbinary, disabled, immigrant, and rural Queer Texans whose histories have been underserved or erased.
+Badge Of Pride's work centers the full breadth of LGBTQ+ experience, across race, gender identity, disability, class, age, and geography.
+We prioritize the histories of Black, Brown, Indigenous, trans, nonbinary, disabled, immigrant, and rural Queer Texans whose stories have been underserved or erased.

-Equity is not an add-on; it’s the framework for everything we protect, present, and imagine.
+Equity is the framework for everything we protect, present, and imagine.

 Your investment carries LGBTQ+ history into the future.
-Your support moves stories from the margins to the center.
-Your partnership ensures that future generations inherit a record that reflects truth, courage, creativity, and community.
+It moves stories from the margins to the center and ensures that future generations inherit a record that reflects truth, courage, creativity, and community.

 Badge Of Pride collects and activates artifacts from LGBTQ+ history to inform, enrich and engage the power of the contemporary Queer experience.